Ata'ollah Mohajerani: Personal life

 Mohajerani is married to Jamileh Kadivar, who is also a reformist politician and a former member of parliament.

 Mohajerani left Iran and as of 2009 lives in England with his wife.
 They launched a website called www.maktoub.ir.

 Mohajerani is "a vocal supporter of the pro-democracy Green Movement," and opposes violence against the Iranian government saying "If we answer violence with violence, we are no different from them."
-His daughter Zahra lives in Los Angeles, California as a senior manager at Rivian.

 Advocating Khomeini's order to kill British author

 After Ruhollah Khomeini issued a fatwa ordering Muslims to kill Salman Rushdie because of his novel The Satanic Verses, Mohajerani published a book called Critique of the Satanic Verses Conspiracy in 1989.
 Mohajarani quoted Khomeini's fatwa at the beginning of his book and approved and justified the fatwa.

 In 1995, Mohajerani wrote a short story gleefully satirising this British writer's fear of being attacked.
 Responding to Khomeini's Fatwa, on July 2, 1993, unknown assailants set fire to a hotel in the Turkish city of Sivas that was hosting a speech by Aziz Nesin, a renowned humorist who had translated the book into Turkish.
 A total of 35 people plus two perpetrators were killed in the blaze, and 145 people were injured.
 Mohajirani insisted that the massacre was a proud moment in what he called the glorious Islamic reawakening and wrote that Khomeini's fatwa had worked like a vaccine preventing further criticism of the prophet of Islam.
 So far, no proper study has been conducted into the role of Mohajerani and his book in promoting this massacre of intellectuals, translators and publishers worldwide.

 In January 2023, The Guardian reported that the Metropolitan Police was reviewing a legal dossier filed in August 2022 that accused Mohajerani of encouraging terrorism contrary to the Terrorism Act 2006.